yohamta/donburi/README.md

 ## Features

 - It introduces the concept of [Archetype](https://docs.unity3d.com/Packages/com.unity.entities@0.2/manual/ecs_core.html), which allows us to query entities very efficiently based on the components layout.
-- It is possible to combine And, Or, and Not conditions to perform complex queries for components.
+- It is possible to combine `And`, `Or`, and `Not` conditions to perform complex queries for components.
-- It avoids reflection on every frame and uses unsafe.Pointer for performance.
+- It avoids reflection on every frame and uses `unsafe.Pointer` for performance.
-- Ability to dynamically add or remove components from an entity
+- Ability to dynamically add or remove components from an entity.

 There are many features that need to be added in the future (e.g., parent-child relationship, event-notification system etc).